Sima Yue: Domination over Emperor Huai

-Emperor Huai soon entered into a plan with Gou Xi (苟晞), the military commander of Qing Province (青州, modern central and eastern Shandong), who had been dissatisfied with Sima Yue, to overthrow Sima Yue's yoke.
-Sima Yue discovered this plan, but was unable to wage a campaign against Xun.
-He grew ill in his anger and distress, and died in spring 311.
-The generals and officials in his army, instead of returning to Luoyang, headed east toward Sima Yue's principality of Donghai (roughly modern Linyi, Shandong) to bury him there.
+Emperor Huai soon entered into a plan with Gou Xi, the military commander of Qing Province (青州, modern central and eastern Shandong), who had been dissatisfied with Sima Yue, to overthrow Sima Yue's yoke.
+Sima Yue discovered this plan, but was unable to wage a campaign against Gou.
+He grew ill in his anger and distress, and died in April 311.
+The generals and officials in his army, led by Wang Yan, instead of returning to Luoyang, headed east toward Sima Yue's principality of Donghai (roughly modern Linyi, Shandong) to bury him there.
 He Lun, upon hearing about Sima Yue's death, also withdrew from Luoyang and sought to join that force.
 However, both were intercepted by Shi Le and wiped out.
 Shi, declaring that Sima Yue had caused the empire much damage, burned Sima Yue's body.
 Sima Yue's sons were all captured and presumably killed by Shi.
-Only Princess Pei fled, and after much suffering, including a stint where she was enslaved, she arrived in Jianye.
-Because she had persuaded Sima Yue to let Sima Rui have the Jianye post, Sima Rui was grateful to her and honored both her and Sima Yue posthumously, and allowed her to adopt his son Sima Chong (司馬沖) to serve as Sima Yue's heir.
+Only Princess Pei fled, and after much suffering, including a stint where she was enslaved, she arrived in Jianye during the Tai'xing era (318-321).
+Because she had persuaded Sima Yue to let Sima Rui have the Jianye post, Sima Rui was grateful to her and honored both her and Sima Yue posthumously, and allowed her to adopt his son Sima Chong (司馬沖; 311 - 28 August 341) to serve as Sima Yue's heir.
+None of Yue's immediate relations went to the south; his cousin Sima Zhi's (司马植; Prince Yuan of Pengcheng) grandson Sima Xiong (司马雄; Prince of Pengcheng) was the only descendant of Sima Kui to reach Jiankang.

+As for his brothers-in-law (Princess Pei's brothers), Pei Dun was killed about a month after Sima Yue's death, when Xuzhou fell.
+About a year earlier, Pei Chun, then Administrator of Xingyang, had fled to Jianye.